MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/graph-connector-agent.md

    ![Screenshot of tnc 2.](media/onprem-agent/tnc_gcs_namespace.png)

    If it is false, verify that the domain is allowed in your proxy/firewall and requests are going through the proxy.
-2. If you cannot run tnc because ICMP Ping is blocked in your network, run the following command in powershell:
+2. If you cannot run tnc because ICMP Ping is blocked in your network, run the following command in PowerShell:

     ```powershell
     wget https://<yournamespacename>.servicebus.windows.net/